I've pointed out that the answer for things like "what should a loop that never runs its body" have varied.

 rebol2/r3-alpha/red>> type? do == unset!

-One of the benefits of labeled voids is to stop collapsing all "potentially error-triggering situations" into the same uninformative name.
+One of the benefits of having lots of different labeled BAD-WORD!s is to stop collapsing all "potentially error-triggering situations" into the same uninformative name.

 >> do == ~empty~

-Or maybe that's considered to be where the "plain" form of void comes from:
+Or maybe that's considered to be where the concept of VOID comes from:

 >> do == ~void~

-In either case, you've still got a type that will be "ornery" and neither true nor false, that errors if you try to access it.
+In either case, you've still got a BAD-WORD! that will be "ornery" and neither true nor false, that (probably?) errors if you try to access it.
 But by not reporting

 ~unset~ you're helping to convey that this wasn't the by-product of encountering an unset variable somewhere.
 It might help people get their bearings more easily.

-We have some cases where emptiness produces NULL.
+We have some cases where emptiness produces pure NULL..the non-valued state.
 With DELIMIT and its specializations, an all empty block produces the same thing that an all-NULL-producing block produces:

 Can anyone think of a case where there's a balance of provable value for something like a